stormchaserroleplaying/stormchaserRPG/Talents/Fighter/Noble/index.md

 #### **Cost:** 80 Character Points<br>**Prerequisite:** Rapid Strike and 11 other Fighter Talents
 *Your fighting spirit can delay the grasp of death to protect your honor.*

-The first time you would take damage that reduces you to 0 hit points and doesn't kill you outright, you can delay falling unconscious.
+The first time that you would take damage that reduces you to 0 hit points and doesn't kill you outright, you can delay falling unconscious.
 You immediately interrupt the current turn to take an extra turn.

 While you have 0 hit points during that extra turn, taking damage causes death saving throw failures as normal, and three death saving throw failures can still kill you.
 When the extra turn ends, you fall unconscious if you still have 0 hit points.